-Tagged Albert I, Alexandra of Denmark, Constantine I, Edward VII, Elizabeth II, Emperor Hirohito, George I of Greece, George VI, Grand Duke Dmitri Pavlovich, Gustaf V, Gustaf VI Adolf, Harald V, Hendrik of Mecklenburg-Schwerin, Juan Carlos I, London 2012, Mary of Teck, Olav V, Olympic Games, Prince Carl, Prince Friedrich Karl, Queen Wilhemina, Sport, The Duke of Edinburgh, The Duke of Palma de Mallorca, The Prince of Asturias.
+Tagged Albert I, Alexandra of Denmark, Constantine I, Count Carl Johan Bernadotte, Edward VII, Elizabeth II, Emperor Hirohito, George I of Greece, George VI, Grand Duke Dmitri Pavlovich, Gustaf V, Gustaf VI Adolf, Harald V, Hendrik of Mecklenburg-Schwerin, Juan Carlos I, London 2012, Mary of Teck, Olav V, Olympic Games, Prince Friedrich Karl, Queen Wilhemina, Sport, The Duke of Edinburgh, The Duke of Palma de Mallorca, The Prince of Asturias.

 - Spanish Royal Family host Audience for Olympic Team

 - Princess Anne takes the Torch in Athens at Olympic Handover

 - Will Queen Elizabeth II Attend the 2010 Winter Olympics?